Business Receipt Templates

 What is a business receipt?

-A business receipt gives your customer a record of payment for a product, service, order, bill, or transaction.
-It shows what they paid for, when they paid, how they paid, and the total amount received.
+A business receipt gives a customer a record of payment for a product, service, order, bill, or transaction.
+It shows what the customer paid for, when and how they paid, the amount received, and any balance still due.

 -